Anantanand Rambachan: Activities

-Rambachan is a Professor of Religion at St. Olaf College, Minnesota, USA.
-He has been teaching at St. Olaf since 1985.
+Rambachan was a Professor Emeritus of Religion at St. Olaf College, Minnesota, USA.
+He taught at St. Olaf between 1985 and 2021.
 Rambachan is a Hindu and was the first non-Christian chair of the Religion Department at this Lutheran college.

 His scholarship has included review of the theology of Swami Vivekananda.

 He is a member of the Theological Education Steering Committee of the American Academy of Religion, the Advisory Council of the Centre for the Study of Religion and Society, University of Victoria, BC, Canada, an advisor to Harvard University's Pluralism Project, Chair of the Board for the MN Multifaith Network, and is a member with Consultation on Population and Ethics, a non-governmental organization, affiliated with the United Nations.

 Rambachan is very involved with interreligious dialogue and more specifically, Hindu-Christian dialogue.
 He continues to participate in interreligious activities, both nationally and internationally.
 He is an active member and participant in the dialogue program of the World Council of Churches and participated in the last four General Assemblies.

 From 2013 to 2017, Rambachan published articles as an author on the Huffington Post, covering topics related to Hinduism.
 From 2017 on, he moved his writings to the blog portion of his website.

 He has traveled and lectured in Norway, Switzerland, Germany, Australia, Mauritius, South Africa, Kenya, India, Trinidad, Brazil, The Vatican, Japan, Italy, Spain, Canada and the United Kingdom.
 A series of 25 lectures was broadcast internationally by the BBC.
 Rambachan also led the first White House celebration of the Hindu Festival of Diwali in 2003.
 He continues to return to Trinidad on a yearly basis and was awarded the Chaconia Gold Medal, Trinidad and Tobago's second highest national honor for public service.